Dry needling: Initial techniques

-Travell described two techniques: the injection of a local anesthetic and the mechanical use of a hypodermic needle without injecting a solution.
 Travell preferred a 1.5-in hypodermic needle for trigger point therapy and used this needle for both injection therapy and dry needling.
 Travell never used an acupuncture needle.
 Travell had access to acupuncture needles but reasoned that they were far too thin for trigger point therapy.
 She preferred hypodermic needles because of their strength and tactile feedback: "A 22-gauge, 3.8-cm (1.5-in) needle is usually suitable for most superficial muscles.
 In hyperalgesic patients, a 25-gauge, 3.8-cm (1.5-in) needle may cause less discomfort, but will not provide the clear feeling of the structures being penetrated by the needle and is more likely to be deflected by the dense contraction knots that are the target...
 A 27-gauge needle, 3.8-cm (1.5-in) needle is even more flexible; the tip is more likely to be deflected by the contraction knots and it provides less tactile feedback for precision injection".